Over 100 migrants land on British base in Cyprus

 Akrotiri -- from which British planes are carrying out air strikes against the Islamic State group in Iraq -- lies in one of two base areas over which Britain retained sovereignty when Cyprus won independence from colonial rule in 1960.

 In 1998, a ramshackle fishing boat crammed with 75 migrants landed at Akrotiri.
-Seventeen years on, some of them are still living on another British base on the island, after repeated appeals for asylum in Britain were turned down.
+Seventeen years on, some of them are still living in limbo on another British base on the island.

 - Most bypass Cyprus -